-- 3.1 The City of Port Adelaide Enfield; - 3.2 The Australian Municipal, Administrative and Clerical Services Union (SA & NT Branch); - 3.3 The salaried Employees whose duties, responsibilities, work description or remuneration are contained within the terms of this Agreement and whose work is of a clerical, administrative, professional, managerial, community service, recreational, regulatory, environmental childcare or technical nature whose duties, responsibilities and work description are contained within the terms of this Agreement. - 3.4 This Agreement shall not cover the Chief Executive Officer or Directors who are appointed to those positions after the date of certification of this Agreement.
-Any existing Director may, by written agreement with the Chief Executive Officer, agree not to be bound by this Agreement.
+- 3.1 The City of Port Adelaide Enfield; - 3.2 The Australian Municipal, Administrative and Clerical Services Union (SA & NT Branch);

+- 3.3 The salaried Employees whose duties, responsibilities, work description or remuneration are contained within the terms of this Agreement and whose work is of a clerical, administrative, professional, managerial, community service, recreational, regulatory, environmental childcare or technical nature whose duties, responsibilities and work description are contained within the terms of this Agreement. - 3.4 This Agreement shall not cover the Chief Executive Officer or Directors.